CHILD CARE CENTER

 A fully air-conditioned building allows children to have fun rain or shine!
 A large state of the art playground and spacious lawns, along with sprinklers and water games make outdoor time an adventure every day.
 Every week has a different theme with indoor and outdoor games, crafts and projects to coordinate with the theme.

-School age children also attend field trips that coordinate with the theme along with trips to a local lake for swimming!
+School age children also attend field trips to a local pool for swimming!
 Snacks, picnics and barbeques top it all off!
-Various field trips have included Turtleback Zoo, Space Farms, Land of Make Believe, Bowling, Movie Theatre, Miniature Golf, Jump on In and The Castle Fun Center.

-Special guests – such as a Pirate Magician, The Lizard Guy and The Puppet Lady – are lots of fun for all age groups and at no additional cost for parents.
-A list of themes, activities, field trips and special guests is provided in March for the following summer.
+Special guests – such as a Magician and a petting zoo – A list of themes, activities, field trips and special guests is provided in March for the following summer.

 GENERAL POLICIES FOR ALL CHILDREN AGES 6 WEEKS THROUGH 12 YEARS